Asbestos Management Assurance Process (AMAP)

 - Construction Phase Plan - What builders need to know

 These documents are attached below and further information may be found on the Health and Safety Executive website.

 Energy Bills - Salix Funding opportunity

-If you are interested in reducing energy bills this may be a funding avenue you wish to consider click on the link below for more information.
+If you are interested in reducing energy bills this may be a funding avenue you wish to consider further.
+For further information, visit the website.

 GEMS is a new online resource aimed at individuals and organisations responsible for managing and overseeing the schools estate, helping to ensure that land and buildings support educational objectives and excellent resource management.
 The resource sets out:

 - the fundamental policies and procedures needed to manage the school estate effectively

 - guidance on strategic estate management, organisational oversight, understanding your land and buildings, energy and water management and managing projects